 When Savlinor began exploring the Great Ocean, it established Rethaset as a naval base suitable for resupplying large ocean-going vessels.
-Enough troops were deployed to the island to make it safe and they built a fortress with stone quarried from the island.
+Enough troops were deployed to the island to make it safe, and they built a fortress with stone quarried from the island.

-During the most recent war between Savlinor and Therraz, King Titus died.
-His brother Kyrix claimed the throne in 31,620, claiming that Titus' son, Felix, was unfit to rule during the war and that Savlinor needed a strong leader to avoid being overrun by Therraz's forces.
+When King Titus died in a war between Savlinor and Therraz, his brother Kyrix claimed the throne.
+Kyrix declared that Titus' son, Felix, was unfit to rule during the war and that Savlinor needed a strong leader to avoid being overrun by Therraz's forces.
 The majority of Savlinor's military leaders agreed that Felix was not ready and that Kyrix was best suited to lead.
 However, the admiral of Savlinor's southern fleet, Vilas Oren, remained loyal to Felix.
 The southern fleet defected, taking their ships and a substantial number of citizens from Savlinor with them to the island of Galbris where they established a nation loyal to the rightful ruler of Savlinor and transformed the naval base at Rethaset into the nation's capital.

 Galbris has grown into a nation with great difficulty.
-While there have been no open hostilities between Savlinor and Galbris since Duke Felix arrived on the island, political pressure from Savlinor has made other countries reluctant to trade with Galbris.
+While there were never open hostilities between Savlinor and Galbris while Kyrix sat on Savlinor's throne, political pressure from Savlinor has made other countries reluctant to trade with Galbris.
 This, coupled with Galbris' remote location, has led to major challenges in establishing reliable trade routes.